lightbend/kafka-with-akka-streams-kafka-streams-tutorial/notes-for-presenters.md

 ## Full Day: ~6 Hours

 A six-hour tutorial, usually covering eight hours with two, 30-minute breaks and a one-hour lunch.
-The same sections in the 1/2-day session are here, but more time allows more depth of discussion.
-There is one additional section, for exercises (plus lunch and a second break...).
+The same sections in the 1/2-day session are here, but more time allows more depth of discussion, plus sections for exercises, a second break and lunch.

 | Time      | Clock         | Topics |
 | --------: | ------------: | :----- |